History

 Can I make more than one nomination?

-You may make more than one nomination.
+Yes, you can make more than one nomination.

 Can I nominate my own group and/or volunteers?